| Title: | Multivariate Ordinal Regression Models |

 dimension by a vector of length of the number of threshold parameters (number of categories - 1).

-A number specifies a threshold parameter to a specific value and
+A number specifies a threshold parameter to a specific value and NA leaves the parameter flexible.

-For data_mvord
+For data_mvord we have

 threshold.constraints <- NULL